-The most important thing that you will need for carving is tool, peace of wood and patience.
+The most important thing that you will need for carving is a tool, piece of wood and patience.
 There are many different tools which you can use for woodcarving but here we will talk about carving with Dremel tool.

 Let me guess, you don’t know how to change the bit on Dremel tool?
 Don’t worry, we have thought of everything and you can read all about that here!

 Generally, Dremel bits have few shapes.
 What will determine the contour of the cut is the shape of the bit.
-For rough part of the we advise larger bit and when start adding details go to smaller bits.
+For rough part of the wood advise larger bit and when you start adding details go to smaller bits.

-Mostly, we use ball, cylinder, flame and pear-shaped bits.
+Mostly, we use a ball, cylinder, flame and pear-shaped bits.

 Now, the starting carving kit should consist:

-- small carbide point bits like fine cylinder, coarse flame, coarse ball, fine ball
+- small carbide point bits like a fine cylinder, coarse flame, coarse ball, fine ball

 - regular-grit diamond or ruby bits like pear, safe-end tapered, medium flame, small flame, small tapered